payloadcms/template-ecommerce/README.md

 Basic role-based access control is setup using to determine what users can and cannot do based on their roles, which are:

 - `admin`: They can access the Payload admin panel to manage your store.
 They can see all data and make all operations.
-- `customer`: They cannot access the Payload admin panel and have a limited access basd on thier user (see below).
+- `customer`: They cannot access the Payload admin panel and have a limited access based on their user (see below).

 This applies to each collection in the following ways: